You want smart political talk without the meltdowns?

 All right, here's my interview with Elon.

-As I said in my opening monologue, uh monologue earlier today, SpaceX successfully completed its rescue of two astronauts who spent nine months stranded in space.
+As I said in my opening monologue earlier today, SpaceX successfully completed its rescue of two astronauts who spent nine months stranded in space.

 They were only supposed to be there eight days.

-Uh Elon, first of all, what a triumph to the human spirit, human ingenuity, um, engineering.
+Elon, first of all, what a triumph to the human spirit, human ingenuity, engineering.

-Um I mean, I know I felt butterflies in my stomach, and I rarely feel them.
+I mean, I know I felt butterflies in my stomach and I rarely feel them.

-And um so congratulations to the SpaceX and NASA teams on excellent work um and uh a huge uh note of appreciation to President Trump for uh prioritizing and expediting the return.
+And a huge note of appreciation to President Trump for prioritizing and expediting their return.

 You have been the chief engineer of SpaceX and remain the chief engineer of SpaceX.